Arts Honours Dissertation H 18cp (12cp) (8160.5)

 - Allow the supervisor sufficient time to give feedback on written work, especially when approaching the final submission date

-- Submit all work by the deadlines (most importantly, the due date of the dissertation
+- Submit all work by the deadlines (most importantly, the due date of the dissertation is 2 November 2020)

 - Bring to the course convenor's attention any problems that might be encountered with supervision.